cvdebeer/MS2-Hallowed-Hunt/README.md

 ### Developer Goals

 - To develop a game that all players across a wide range of ages will enjoy and stay engaged in for a happy amount of time.
-- To learn how to use Javascript to make user interaction with an application more dynamic.
+- To learn how to use Javascript to make User interaction with an application more dynamic.
 - To better understand the way that HTML, CSS and Javascript work together to achieve envisioned results.
 - To add a bit of hidden fun to the game by placing an Easter Egg (secret-code: "halloween")